0x0elliot/fuckingkeepmymonitoron/README.md

 1. For linux users: Do "python3 {path to the python file}"

-2. For windows users: Click on it bro lol or do "python {path to file}" on your CMD
+2. For windows users: Click on it bro lol or do "python {path to python file}" on your CMD